jeffnhorner/website-template-for-creatives/README.md

 Download is pretty self-explanatory.

-To clone the repo, navigate to the folder you'd like to clone the repo on your local machine and type/copy the following command:
+To clone the repo, navigate to the folder you'd like to clone the repo on your local machine and type/copy the following command into your terminal or cli:

 ```html
 git clone REPO_URL